-- For the month specification, enter the first three letters of the month in which you want the password to expire, or specify the entire name of the month.
-The month must begin with a capital letter. - For the day specification, enter one or more digits indicating a valid day of the month.
-The values 2, 02, 002, and 0021 are all valid, but 32 is not. - For the year specification, enter a four-digit year. - The year must start with the number 19. - Separate each part of the date specification using one or more spaces, tabs, or commas.
+- For the month specification, enter the first three letters of the month in which you want the password to expire, or specify the entire name of the month. - The month must begin with a capital letter. - For the day specification, enter one or more digits indicating a valid day of the month.
+The values 2, 02, 002, and 0021 are all valid, but 32 is not. - For the year specification, enter a four-digit year. - Separate each part of the date specification using one or more spaces, tabs, or commas.